Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 Located near Chiang Mai’s Old Town, you can find upscale hotels here as well as budget-friendly accommodations if that better suits your needs.
 Check out our recommendations here:

-Just a short drive from the Chiang Mai Airport, the Night Bazaar, and the bus station, guests can easily access major tourist attractions anywhere in the city.
+Just a short drive from the Chiang Mai Airport, the Night Bazaar area, and the bus station, guests can easily access major tourist attractions anywhere in the city.

 You’ll also love that this guesthouse provides air-conditioned rooms that are perfect for escaping the Chiang Mai humidity and high temperatures.
 And before you leave your guesthouse for the day, feast on a hearty breakfast served fresh each morning.